xieyuheng/inner/persons/vladimir-voevodsky/how-i-became-interested-in-foundations-of-mathematics.md

 Such amazing stories as this one do not happen often.
 But little boring stories of small mistakes happen all the time.

-They were happening in my life
+They were happening in my life.

 ------